normanmunge/react-native-guessing-game/READMe.md

 # Farmspeak React Native Mobile Application

-This repository contains the codebase of Guessing Game mobile application.
+This repository contains the codebase of a simple Guessing Game mobile application.
 It provides a clear and organized structure, core dependencies, of the application.
-The application is built using the React Native framing using Typescript.
+The application is built using the React Native, Expo using Typescript.

 ## Prerequisites